 A written/oral examination will be held at the end of the first four modules and again on completion.

-Application forms may be obtained from the Dean of the Faculty of Medicine, University College Dublin, Earlsfort Terrace, Dublin 2 (tel: 716 7454/7440).
+Application forms may be obtained from the Dean of the Faculty of Medicine, University College Dublin, Earlsfort Terrace, Dublin 2 (telephone: 7167454/7440).